Japan! Read this post for all my Japan travel tips and a 2-week itinerary.

 2-Week Japan Itinerary

-The following 15-day itinerary is a combination of things: what I had planned, what we did, and what I would do differently.
+The following 15-day itinerary combines things: what I had planned, what we did, and what I would do differently.
 It’s somewhat my ideal schedule but it’s also packed!
 When you’re looking at this to plan your trip, I would note the groupings of activities because of physical proximity but edit the schedule to your interests.

 Some changes I made: